Marine Le Pen Spends One of Her Last Weeks Campaigning for French Presidency in Chad and Russia

 Le Pen was allegedly at the Kremlin to see French Gothic art and to hold a press conference at the Russian parliament, but apparently those plans were scrapped and she met with Putin.
 Perhaps they just happened upon each other in the Kremlin.
 Quelle chance.

-The visit comes after speculation Le Pen may be seeking Russian money for her campaign.
+The visit comes amid speculation Le Pen may be seeking Russian money for her campaign.
 French law doesn’t bar foreigners from contributing in its political campaigns.
-A Len Pen campaign got an assist in 2014 in the form of a 9 million euro loan from Russia’s First Czech-Russia Bank and that her party insists it has to look for foreign funding because French banks won’t give them loans.
+A Len Pen campaign got an assist in 2014 in the form of a 9 million euro loan from Russia’s First Czech-Russia Bank.
+Her her party insists it has to look for foreign funding because French banks won’t give them loans.

 On Friday, Russian newswire sent out notice that the Kremlin said Russian banks would fund Le Pen, further fanning the speculation.
 But shortly thereafter sent out a retraction.
 National Front treasurer Wallerand de Saint-Just said the trip is not for campaign fundraising, according to the Associated Press news agency.